 UV-Vis Absorption Spectroelectrochemistry

 UV-vis spectroelectrochemistry (UV-vis-SEC) can be used to probe the electronic transitions of molecules that absorb light in the ultraviolet and visible regions of the electromagnetic spectrum [7].
-Both the wavelengths at which absorption occurs, and the degree of this absorption are measured by an optical spectrometer.
+Both the wavelengths at which absorption occurs, and the degree of this absorption are measured by a USB spectrometer.
 The spectrum is then presented as a graph of either absorbance versus wavelength, or absorbance versus time.
 Based on the applied electrode potential, the resulting spectrum shows only the absorptions caused by the electrochemically generated species [7].

 With optically transparent electrodes, UV-vis spectroelectrochemistry can study molecular adsorbates, polymer films, or other modifying layers that are either attached to the electrode surface, or in the phase adjacent to it.